MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-omdb-grooming-settings.md

 Any updates to the grooming settings are applied immediately.

 Use the following procedure to specify when specific data types are deleted or groomed from the Operations Manager database in a management group.
-The default grooming setting for all data types is data older than 7 days.
+The default grooming setting for all data types is data older than seven days.

 ## To configure database grooming settings for a management group